klsanch/academic-website/content/project/texture-perception.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
-image = "headers/bubbles-wide.jpg"
+image = "figS2.png"
-caption = "My caption :smile:"
+caption = "We can synthesize textures by matching features extracted from a deep neural network."

 +++